EvergineTeam/WebWorkshop/README.md

 #### Build

 Use VS2022 or VSCode/Terminal.
-You can build and test only the client project (Web), the server is only needed for publishing with compression (see below).
+You can only build and test the client project (Web) if you want, the server is only needed for publishing with compression (see below).

 `dotnet build -c [Debug|Release] ./Evergine.Workshop.Web/Evergine.Workshop.Web.[Server.]csproj`